-observation, Lesson participation and acquisition of practical experience the organisation and carrying out andragogical work with adults in line with their needs (leading meetings, workshops, study circles, short training programmes, discussions and the related inclusion of adults, supporting and encouraging knowledge acquisition).
+Lesson observation, participation and acquisition of practical experience in the organisation and carrying out andragogical work

+Assoc.
+Prof. Monika Govekar-Okoliš, Ph.D. with adults in line with their needs (leading meetings, workshops, study circles, short training programmes, discussions and the related inclusion of adults, supporting and encouraging knowledge acquisition).